cs31415/cs31415.github.io/writings/india-2025-diary.md

 ![Taj Palace](../../../img/taj-hotel.jpg)
 <span class="credit">Taj Palace Hotel</span>

 Breakfast of dosa made by Kamini.
-Brunch of aloo beetroot paratha without salt and spice.
+Brunch of aloo beetroot paratha which is somewhat bland.

 Leave for Taj at 1 reach by 2:30.
 Rooms 326 and 335.
 Uncomfortable with the fawning attention of the staff.
 Feel like we still haven't let go traditional servile attitudes.
 Have to shed all this to be a modern self-assured nation.